lpelicano/django-email-user-auth/emailauth/README.md

 # Django Email User Authentication

-A simple Django project which replaces the defaukt user authentication with a custom version that allows for email authentication instead of the normal username.
+A simple Django project which replaces the default user authentication with a custom version that allows for email authentication instead of the normal username.

 ## Getting Started